sslavov93/rss_scraper/README.md

 ## Runing the App
  1. Run `docker-compose up`.
+ 2. **Important** The first time you start the app, run `fab initdb`
- 2. Run `fab initdb` - this will pre-populate the database with feeds to crawl from
+    1. This will pre-populate the database with feeds to crawl from

 ## Environment and configuration